nikolovlazar/ai-recipes/README.md

 # AI Recipes

-A monorepo containing the backend, web app, and mobile app (React Native) for the AI Recipes application.
+A monorepo containing the web app, and mobile app (React Native) for the AI Recipes application.

 ## Overview